centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-ruckus-zonedirector-snmp.md

 * Log into Centreon and add a new Host through "Configuration > Hosts".
 * Apply the template "Net-Ruckus-Zonedirector-SNMP-custom" and configure the 'SNMP Community' and 'SNMP Version' fields to match the device configuration.

-> When using SNMP v3, set extra parameters with SNMPEXTRAOPTIONS macro :
+> When using SNMP v3, set extra SNMP parameters in the SNMPEXTRAOPTIONS macro. <br/>
+> More information in the [Troubleshooting SNMP](../getting-started/how-to-guides/troubleshooting-plugins.md#snmpv3-options-mapping) section.

 | Mandatory   | Nom              | Description                                                                |
 | :---------- | :--------------- | :------------------------------------------------------------------------- |